www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_introduction.md

 All paginated results include a `Link` response header that specifies the location of the next and if applicable, last pages.
 Note that when this header is not set, results will be limited to the first page.
 In the case of cursor-based pagination, the end is reached when the `next` url returns zero results.

-### Link Header Examples
-For random access paging:
+> For random access paging:

 ```
 Link: <https://harvest.greenhouse.io/v1/candidates?page=2&per_page=2>; rel="next",
 <https://harvest.greenhouse.io/v1/candidates?page=474&per_page=2>; rel="last"
 ```

-For cursor-based paging:
+> For cursor-based paging:

 ```
 Link: <https://harvest.greenhouse.io/v1/eeoc?since_id=83842>; rel="next"
 ```

 ## Validation